What would you do if you woke up tomorrow with a perfect credit score? 🔮

 3. A legacy for your little ones ❤️

 As any parent will tell you, having a child changes everything — and that goes for your finances, too.
-Like Octaviano and Nydia, Chime member Murshani Moore has also been busy improving her credit score.
+Like Octaviano, Chime member Murshani Moore has also been busy improving her credit score.
 But, as a mother of two boys, Jay and Jayden, it’s not only about making her life more comfortable.

 “I want to secure my financial future to secure their financial future,” she said.

 Oddly enough, the pandemic that has caused so much worldwide financial fallout worked in her favor; her $91,000 of student loan debt went into forbearance, giving her an opportunity to save up, pay off other debts, and find errors to dispute on her credit report.
 It’s been hard work, but worth it: last time she checked, her credit score was 775, up from 500-something a year and a half ago!